otto-kokstein/my-useful-scripts/MP3 Metadata Editor/README.md

 A Python script used for editing the information (metadata) and the image embedded in a .mp3 file.

 ## Usage:
 Put the .mp3 file in the "merger" folder.
+(You may need to create it yourself.)

 Optionally, also put the cover image you want to embed in the .mp3 file into the folder.